 Self-care is crucial so, remembering to be compassionate and kind to yourself when you’re entering into the recovery stage, is especially important.
 As personal and unique as any individual’s journey is, this insight applies universally.

-And so, we’ve partnered with Trinity College Dublin, Occupational Therapist Deirdre Connolly, to offer her latest programme called “OPTIMAL” which is designed to provide practical support and advice on self-management to patients coming out the other side of cancer treatment.
+We’ve partnered with Trinity College Dublin, Occupational Therapist Deirdre Connolly, to offer her latest programme OPTIMAL, designed to provide practical support and advice on self-management to patients coming out the other side of cancer treatment.

-In collaboration with Deirdre and a willing group of survivors, we’re already two full rounds in, gaining ever-important survivor feedback, allowing us to continue to evolve and improve upon this innovative resource.
+In collaboration with Deirdre and a willing group of survivors, we’re already two full rounds in, gaining ever-important survivor feedback, so we can continue to improve upon this innovative resource.

 Research teaches us that 1 in 4 recovering patients continue to have difficulty physically and psychologically, often experiencing fatigue, sleep disturbance, pain, low mood/depression.
-Managing these feelings and side-effects is difficult to do when you are also the one experiencing them: it’s easy to lose sight of the forest for the trees.
+Managing these feelings and side-effects isn’t always easy when you’re the one experiencing them: it’s understandable to lose sight of the forest for the trees.

 Dr. Deirdre Connolly